appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 **Roles:**

 * **Assistant**: It serves as a means to provide additional context, set guidelines, or convey the overall objective of the task.
-It helps shape the behavior of the model's responses.
-For example, you can use the system message to give personality to the responses or add task-specific instructions.
-For example, you can set `Assistant` as:
+It helps shape the behavior of the model's responses, like:

 <dd>

- "You are a technical support assistant.
-Provide clear and detailed solutions to user queries related to software issues.
-If the user mentions a bug, ask for additional details to troubleshoot effectively."
+ "Focus on delivering clear and relevant information tailored to the task at hand."

 </dd>